orjanv/jukseark/linux.md

 ImageMagick has some security policies disabling some rights for security reasons.
 See why at the bottom of this answer.
 You will have to edit a config file to re-enble the action you need.

-Open /etc/ImageMagick-X/policy.xml with your favorite text editor, find the line <policy domain="coder" rights="none" pattern="PDF" /> and replace "none" by "read|write"
+Open /etc/ImageMagick-X/policy.xml with your favorite text editor, find the line

-    sudo nano /etc/ImageMagick-6/policy.xml

-Find and edit the line to read:

     <policy domain="coder" rights="none" pattern="PDF" />

+and replace "none" by "read|write"

 Source: https://askubuntu.com/questions/1127260/imagemagick-convert-not-allowed